 This limiter also has an Input Boost parameter, which can make a signal subjectively louder.
-Here's why: If you set the Maximum Amplitude to 0, you can increase the level of an input signal that already reaches the maximum headroom because the limiter will prevent it from distorting by "clamping" its output to 0.
+Here's why: If you set the Maximum Amplitude to 0, you can increase the level of an input signal that already reaches the maximum headroom, because the limiter will prevent it from distorting by "clamping" its output to 0.
 Let's listen to how this affects a mix.

 - 1 With the Drums+Bass+Arp110.way still loaded, click an Effects Rack insert's right arrow button, and choose Amplitude and Compression > Hard Limiter. - 2 Enable looping on the Transport, and then start playback. - 3 Look at the Maximum Amplitude numeric field to confirm that the default value is -0.1.
 This level ensures that the signal won't hit zero, so the output won't trigger the red zone in the Effects Rack panel's Output level meters. - 4 Raise the Input Boost amount above 0 while observing the Output level meters.
 Note that even if you add lots of boost, like 10dB, the output still doesn't go above -0.1, and the Output meters never go into the red. - 5 The Release Time sets how long it takes for the limiter to stop limiting after a signal no longer exceeds the maximum amplitude.
 In most cases the default is fine.
 With a fair amount of input boost, shorter Release settings-even though they limit the signal more accurately-produce a "choppy" effect.
-With the Input Boost set to around +16dB, move the Release Time slider all the way to the right to hear this "choppiness."
-When using the Release Time slider, the rule of thumb is to set it for the most natural sound. - 6 The Look-Ahead Time allows the limiter to react to fast transients.
+With the Input Boost set to around +16dB, move the Release Time slider all the way to the left to hear this "choppiness."
+When you're using the Release Time slider, the rule of thumb is to set it for the most natural sound. - 6 The Look-Ahead Time allows the limiter to react to fast transients.
 With no look-ahead time, the limiter has to react instantly to a transient, which is not possible: It has to know a transient exists before it can decide what to do with it.
 Look-Ahead alerts the limiter when a transient is coming, so the reaction can be instantaneous.
 Longer settings cause a slight delay through the effect, although in most cases this doesn't matter.
-The default setting is fine, but experiment with increasing the Look-Ahead Time slider if the transients sound "mushy."
+The default setting is fine, but experiment with increasing the Look-Ahead Time slider if the transients sound "mushy." - 7 Stop playback after you've finished experimenting with these settings.

-Note: There's a point of diminishing returns with hard limiting.
+Note: It's easy to overdo hard limiting.
 Past a certain amount of input boost, the sound will become unnatural.
 The level at which this will occur varies depending on the input signal source.
-With voice, you can usually get away with more boost than with a full mix of something like a band.
+With solo instruments like voice, you can usually apply more boost than with program material.